Clifton Daniel (bishop)

-Clifton Daniel, 3rd (or III; called Dan; (born July 4, 1947), Goldsboro, North Carolina) is a bishop in the Episcopal Church.
-He currently serves as the dean of the Cathedral of St. John the Divine.
+Clifton Daniel, 3rd (or III; called Dan; born July 4, 1947) is a bishop in the Episcopal Church.
+He served as the dean of the Cathedral of St. John the Divine from 2018 to 2022.

-Education
+Early life and education

-Daniel attended the University of North Carolina at Chapel Hill and graduated in 1969 with a Bachelor of Arts in Spanish education.
+Daniel was born on July 4, 1947 in Goldsboro, North Carolina, United States.
+He attended the University of North Carolina at Chapel Hill and graduated in 1969 with a Bachelor of Arts in Spanish education.
 He earned his Master of Divinity from Virginia Theological Seminary in Alexandria, Virginia.
 He received honorary Doctor of Divinity degrees from both Virginia Theological Seminary in 1997 and the University of the South in Sewanee, Tennessee in 1998.